Update COVID-19 in Indonesia: 4,223,094 confirmed infections, 142,413 deaths (06 October 2021)

 Starting in the 1990s Indonesia's crude oil production has experienced a steady downward trend due to a lack of exploration and investments in this sector.
 In recent years the country's oil and gas sector actually hampered national GDP growth.
 Oil production targets, set by the government at the start of each year, have not been achieved for a number of years in a row because most oil production stems from mature oil fields.
 Today, Indonesia's total of oil refineries have roughly the same combined capacity as a decade ago, indicating that there has been limited progress in oil production, resulting in the current need to import oil to meet domestic demand.

-The decline in Indonesia's oil production in combination with increased domestic demand turned Indonesia into a net oil importer from 2004 onwards, implying that it had to terminate its long-term membership (1962-2008) in the Organization of Petroleum Exporting Countries (OPEC).
-However, Indonesia targets to re-join the OPEC around 2020; an ambitious target that will require more investments as well as a conducive investment climate in the country's oil sector (see below).
+The decline in Indonesia's oil production in combination with increased domestic demand turned Indonesia into a net oil importer from 2004 onward, implying that it had to terminate its long-term membership (1962-2008) in the OPEC.
+However, Indonesia will re-join the OPEC in December 2015.

-The table below exhibits Indonesia's declining oil production in the last decade.
-It is divided in two production numbers; one taken from multinational oil and gas company BP Global (of which the numbers constitute crude oil, shale oil, oil sands and natural gas liquids), and the other numbers taken from the Indonesian state oil and gas regulator BPMigas (of which the numbers constitute crude oil and condensate).
-BPMigas was changed to SKKMigas in 2012 after the Indonesian Constitutional Court ordered to disband the regulator.
+The table below exhibits Indonesia's declining oil production over the last decade.
+The table is divided in two production figures; one taken from multinational oil and gas company BP Global (of which the figures constitute crude oil, shale oil, oil sands and natural gas liquids), and the other figures are taken from Indonesian state oil and gas regulator SKKMigas (these figures constitute crude oil and condensate).

 ¹ in thousand barrels per day (bpd)